unc-csxl/csxl.unc.edu/docs/widgets.md

 For this, we can use the `@Output` decorator!
 While slightly more complicated than inputs, outputs for widgets are extremely powerful and useful to connect widgets to their parent components.

+**The big idea here is that we need a way to *pass data* from widgets back to components** - the reverse of what we were doing with `@Input()`.
+That way, the parent component can run functions *using the output of the widget*.

 Let's recall a normal Angular button.
 You would define an action like so:

 ```html